ekruminis/ZBRA-TFM-Simulation-Platform/README.md

   endpoint that ranks the mechanisms against each other; reproducible with the same seed and dataset.
 - Datasets are read from a local file or an AWS S3 bucket.
 - Runs on Docker Compose or Kubernetes, with Prometheus, Grafana and Kibana wired in for metrics.
+- Covered by JUnit/Mockito unit tests and Testcontainers integration tests.

 ## How it works